dfedde/devops-is/README.md

 # devops-is

-Replace fnord with devops and it makes more sence
+Replace fnord with devops and it makes more sense